Neumann-A/onnxruntime/docs/cmake_guideline.md

 So, in general, please always put them in right order (according to their dependency relationship).

-# Don't call target\_link\_libraries on static libraries
-You could do it, but please don't.

-As we said before, library order matters.
-If you explicitly list all the libs in one line, and if some libs were in wrong position, it's easy to fix.

-However, if any static lib was built with target\_link\_libraries,
-- First you should know ,there is no link step for a static lib
-- Second, once you hit the ordering problem, it would be harder to fix.
-Because many of the deps were implicit, and their position would be out of our control.

 # Every linux program(and shared lib) should link to libpthread and libatomic
 In Linux world, there are two set of pthread symbols.
 A fake one in the standard c library, and a real one in pthread.so.
 If the real one is not loaded while the process was starting up, then the process shouldn't use multiple threading because the core part was missing.